bitdust-io/docs/seed_node.md

 Create BitDust virtual Python environment:

         cd bitdust
-        python bitdust.py install
+        python3 bitdust.py install

 Make sure you already have `bitdust` command existing so you can access BitDust from your command line console shell.
 You only need to do this one time and create an "alias" in your global system commands list.
-Then you can just type: `bitsut <some command>` to be able to talk to BitDust quickly.
-To create system-wide shell command you can manually copy already existing script `<your home location>/.bitdust/bitdust` to your PATH and it will work right away.
+Then you can just type: `bitdust <some command>` to be able to talk to BitDust quickly.
+To create system-wide shell command you can manually copy already existing script `/home/bitdust/.bitdust/bitdust` to your PATH and it will work right away.
 Another very simple way is to just create a symlink:

-        sudo ln -s -f /home/<user>/.bitdust/bitdust /usr/local/bin/bitdust  # location depend on your system
+        sudo ln -s -f /home/bitdust/.bitdust/bitdust /usr/local/bin/bitdust

 Few services needs to be enabled, by default they are turned off because normal users will most probably act as a customer/consumer at the beginning.